 This option will not give users a choice in the type of feedback they leave.
 They will not get the possibility to specify a part of your website.
 Thus their feedback will always be generic.
 This option also removes the intro-screen from your feedback form.
 After clicking the button the feedback form will be shown right away.

-At the top of the feedback form you’ll find the rating/mood question.
-This questions is the most important one, since it gives you a direct insight into the emotional state of your user.
-Because of it’s important this question is always the first in your form, and cannot be removed.
+At the top of the feedback form, you’ll find the mood-rating question.
+This question is the most important one since it gives you a direct insight into the emotional state of your user.
+Because of its importance, this question is always the first in your form, and cannot be removed.
 By default, a mood-rating will be used.
 If you, however, would like to use for example use a star-rating or a like/dislike please reach out to your Customer Success Manager to have themes added to your account that allow for this.

 With the exception of the rating/mood question, all the elements in the form can be re-ordered by using the drag icon.
 The drag icon can be identified by the hamburger icon in the side and changed mouse cursor when you hover over it.

 You can remove, or edit all elements by hovering over them and clicking the remove/edit buttons.
 The edit button is indicated with an “edit” label and the delete button is indicated with a trashcan icon.
 All elements have different editing options.
-You can find a detailed description of all form elements, and their options, here.
+You can find a detailed description of all form elements in our other Support Articles.

 On the left-hand side you’ll find the ‘Form Controls’ menu on the left you can add new elements to your form.
 We recommend that you don’t add more than 3 questions in your feedback form.

 You can read more about setting up your conditional forms question here.

-Finally we get to the ‘Advanced’ settings of your form.
+Finally, we get to the ‘Advanced’ settings of your form.
 In the advanced settings, you can set and edit a couple of settings.

 There are a couple of important settings in this menu:

-The ‘Theme’ dropdown allows you to select the look of your feedback form.
-By default there are two themes (Default and Star Rating).
-If you have a custom theme (linkto: customisations article) it will be shown in this drop-down.
+The ‘Theme’ drop-down allows you to select the look of your feedback form.
+By default, there are two themes (Default and Star Rating).
+If you have a custom theme it will be shown in this drop-down.
 Don’t have a customized theme yet?
 Get in touch with your Customer Success Manager to discuss the options or request one straight away via the following request form.

 The ‘Copy feedback form’ menu can be used to copy the elements from an existing feedback form to the one you’re editing now.
 This is especially handy when using multiple feedback buttons.

 Finally the ‘Show Privacy Info’ option.
 This allows you to add a link to your privacy statement or add some text that will be displayed when the users moves his mouse-pointer over the “privacy info” link.

 Now that you’re finished with setting up your feedback form, click ‘next’ to edit the Intro screen.

 The intro screen is the screen that your visitors will see first when they click the Feedback Button.
-Do not that the intro screen is only shown when:
+Do note that the intro screen is only shown when:

 - Your users can leave specific or generic feedback